-(a) You must satisfy all the conditions of Section 2.1 with respect to the Source Code of the Covered Code;
+(a) satisfy all the conditions of Section 2.1 with respect to the Source Code of the Covered Code;

-(b) You must duplicate, to the extent it does not already exist, the notice in Exhibit A in each file of the Source Code of all Your Modifications, and cause the modified files to carry prominent notices stating that You changed the files and the date of any change; and

-(c) If You Externally Deploy Your Modifications, You must make Source Code of all Your Externally Deployed Modifications either available to those to whom You have Externally Deployed Your

-Modifications, or publicly available.
-Source Code of Your Externally Deployed Modifications must be released under the terms set forth in this License, including the license grants set forth in Section 3 below, for as long as you Externally Deploy the Covered Code or twelve (12) months from the date of initial External Deployment, whichever is longer.
-You should preferably distribute the Source Code of Your Externally Deployed Modifications electronically (e.g. download from a web site).
+(b) make all Your Deployed Modifications publicly available in Source Code form via electronic distribution (e.g. download from a Git repository) under the terms of this License and subject to the License grants set forth in Section 3 below, and any additional terms You may choose to offer under Section 6.
+You must continue to make the Source Code of Your Deployed Modifications available for as long as you Deploy the Covered Code or twenty-four (24) months from the date of initial Deployment, whichever is longer;

+(c) if You Deploy Covered Code containing Modifications made by You, inform ViraTrace of such Modifications by submitting the documentation required by Section 2.1(c) and a copy of Covered Code via electronic mail to management@viratrace.us, if available; and

-2.3 Distribution of Executable Versions.
-In addition, if You Externally Deploy Covered Code (Original Code and/or Modifications) in object code, executable form only, You must include a prominent notice, in the code itself as well as in related documentation, stating that Source Code of the Covered Code is available under the terms of this License with information on how and where to obtain such Source Code.
+(d) if You Deploy Covered Code in object code, executable form only, include a prominent notice, in the code itself as well as in related documentation, stating that Source Code of the Covered Code is available under the terms of this License with information on how and where to obtain such Source Code.

-2.4 Third Party Rights.
-You expressly acknowledge and agree that although Apple and each Contributor grants the licenses to their respective portions of the Covered Code set forth herein, no assurances are provided by Apple or any Contributor that the Covered Code does not infringe the patent or other intellectual property rights of any other entity.
-Apple and each Contributor disclaim any liability to You for claims brought by any other entity based on infringement of intellectual property rights or otherwise.
-As a condition to exercising the rights and licenses granted hereunder, You hereby assume sole responsibility to secure any other intellectual property rights needed, if any.
-For example, if a third party patent license is required to allow You to distribute the Covered Code, it is Your responsibility to acquire that license before distributing the Covered Code.

 3. Your Grants.
-In consideration of, and as a condition to, the licenses granted to You under this License, You hereby grant to any
+In consideration of, and as a condition to, the licenses granted to You under this License:

+(a) You hereby grant to all third parties (exclusive of ViraTrace and/or its subsidiaries) a non-exclusive, royalty-free license, under Your Applicable Patent Rights and other intellectual property rights owned or controlled by You, to use, reproduce, modify, distribute and Deploy Your Modifications of the same scope and extent as ViraTrace’s licenses under Sections 2.1 and 2.2; and

-person or entity receiving or distributing Covered Code under this License a non-exclusive, royalty-free, perpetual, irrevocable license,under Your Applicable Patent Rights and other intellectual property rights (other than patent) owned or controlled by You, to use, reproduce, display, perform, modify, sublicense, distribute and
+(b) You hereby grant to ViraTrace and its subsidiaries a non- exclusive, worldwide, royalty-free, perpetual and irrevocable license,under Your Applicable Patent Rights and other intellectual property rights owned or controlled by You, to use, reproduce, execute, compile, display, perform, modify or have modified (for ViraTrace and/or its subsidiaries), and distribute Your Modifications, in any form, through multiple tiers of distribution solely for purposes of Technical and Legal Compliance Review, and enforcement of the Termination and Severability clauses of this License.

-Externally Deploy Your Modifications of the same scope and extent as

-Apple's licenses under Sections 2.1 and 2.2 above.

 4. Larger Works.
 You may create a Larger Work by combining Covered Code with other code not governed by the terms of this License and distribute the Larger Work as a single product.
 In each such instance, You must make sure the requirements of this License are fulfilled for the Covered Code or any portion thereof.

 5. Limitations on Patent License.
-Except as expressly stated in

-Section 2, no other patent rights, express or implied, are granted by Apple herein.
-Modifications and/or Larger Works may require additional patent licenses from Apple which Apple may grant in its sole discretion.
+Except as expressly stated in Section 2, no other patent rights, express or implied, are granted by ViraTrace herein.
+Modifications and/or Larger Works may require additional patent licenses from ViraTrace which ViraTrace may grant in its sole discretion.